 What are suspicious activity reports and who needs to file them?

-Being a part of wider AML requirements, SARs are meant to report money laundering and fraud after it has been detected to help reduce the impact on customers as well as enable law enforcement to track down perpetrators.
+Being a part of wider AML requirements, suspicious activity reports are meant to report money laundering and fraud after it has been detected to help reduce the impact on customers as well as enable law enforcement to track down perpetrators.
 By filing SARs, companies are demonstrating that they are doing their best to protect customer interests.

 Suspicious activity reports were first introduced in 1970 through the Bank Secrecy Act (BSA).
 Although initially designed for traditional financial institutions, it has more recently been applied to regulations for online services and transactions.
 Companies dealing with digital assets are now regulated under the EU’s new AML package announced in July 2021 and will need to do similar reporting if operating in the EU.
 Due to the cross-border nature of crypto, companies registered outside the EU, but serving customers based there may also have similar standards to meet.